 - 2.1 The effect of the 2007 Fraud Act was to criminalise the fraudster activities rather than look at the consequences of the fraudster's activities.
-Therefore fraud can be considered to have occurred or been attempted even if no loss has occurred i.e. the fraudster was unsuccessful but had the means to do so. - 2.2 Fraud is not a victimless crime and the term is generally used to describe such acts as deception, bribery, forgery, extortion, corruption, theft, conspiracy, embezzlement, misappropriation, false representation, concealment of material facts and collusion. - 2.2 Computer fraud is where information technology (IT) equipment has been used to manipulate computer programs or data dishonestly (for example by altering or substituting records, destroying or suppressing records, duplicating or creating spurious records), or where the existence of an IT system was a material factor in the perpetration of fraud (i.e. where the fraud was unlikely to have occurred had there been no IT system).
+Therefore fraud can be considered to have occurred or been attempted even if no loss has occurred i.e. the fraudster was unsuccessful but had the means to do so. - 2.2 Fraud is not a victimless crime and the term is generally used to describe such acts as deception, bribery, money laundering, forgery, extortion, corruption, theft, conspiracy, embezzlement, misappropriation, false representation, concealment of material facts and collusion.

+- 2.2 Computer fraud is where information technology (IT) equipment has been used to manipulate computer programs or data dishonestly (for example by altering or substituting records, destroying or suppressing records, duplicating or creating spurious records), or where the existence of an IT system was a material factor in the perpetration of fraud (i.e. where the fraud was unlikely to have occurred had there been no IT system).
 Theft or fraudulent use of computer facilities, computer programs and the Internet is included in this definition.
-The suspicion that any of these acts have taken place should be regarded as potentially fraudulent.

-- 2.3 The Fraud Act 2006 came into effect on 15th January 2007.
-The Act states that a person is guilty of fraud if he is in breach of any of the following: - fraud by false representation, i.e. if he dishonestly makes a false representation and intends by making the representation to make a gain for himself or another, or to cause loss to another or expose another to risk of loss; - fraud by failing to disclose information, i.e. if he dishonestly fails to disclose to another person information which he is under a legal duty to disclose and intends, by means of abuse of that position, to make a gain for himself or another, or to cause loss to another or expose another to risk of loss; and - fraud by abuse of position, i.e. if he occupies a position in which he is expected to safeguard, or not to act against, the financial interests of another person, and he dishonestly abuses that position, and intends, by means of the abuse of that position, to make a gain for himself or another, or to cause loss to another or to expose another to a risk of loss. - 2.4 The Bribery Act 2010 which came into effect on 1st July 2011 modernises the law on bribery and seeks to provide a revised framework of offences to combat bribery in the public and private sectors.
-It abolished the offence of bribery at common law and the statutory offences in the 1889 and 1906 Acts but defines four new criminal offences: - offering or paying a bribe; - requesting or receiving a bribe; - bribing a foreign public official; and - failure of a commercial organisation to prevent bribery by persons associated with them
+The suspicion that any of these acts have taken place should be regarded as potentially fraudulent. - 2.3 The Fraud Act 2006 came into effect on 15th January 2007.
+The Act states that a person is guilty of fraud if he is in breach of any of the following: - fraud by false representation, i.e. if he dishonestly makes a false representation and intends by making the representation to make a gain for himself or another, or to cause loss to another or expose another to risk of loss: - fraud by failing to disclose information, i.e. if he dishonestly fails to disclose to another person information which he is under a legal duty to disclose and intends, by means of abuse of that position, to make a gain for himself or another, or to cause loss to another or expose another to risk of loss; and - fraud by abuse of position, i.e. if he occupies a position in which he is expected to safeguard, or not to act against, the financial interests of another person, and he dishonestly abuses that position, and intends, by means of the abuse of that position, to make a gain for himself or another, or to cause loss to another or to expose another to a risk of loss. - 2.4 At a basic level four elements are normally necessary for a fraud to occur. - People to carry out the fraud.
+They may be individuals within the organisation, outside the organisation, and/or a group of people inside or outside the organisation; - Assets of some form to acquire fraudulently; - Intent to commit the fraud; and - Opportunity